knknkn1162/rails-custom-tutorial2/README.md

 If you use these gems, add `gem 'pry'` and `gem 'pry-byebug'` in Gemfile.

+Note) By default, while byebug is watching, typing just `n` doesnt move onto the next, which should be actually `next`.
+To avoid this redundancy, configure as following section, https://github.com/deivid-rodriguez/pry-byebug#matching-byebug-behaviour.

 ### Database setting for development & test.